Just a quick note on the Recreated ZX Spectrum retro Bluetooth/USB keyboard.

 If someone has decided to limit their Speccy-activities and game playing on a mobile device, the app+Recreated might be good combo.
 Text adventures and complex games are really crying for a keyboard anyway.

 For a more involved retro hobbyist like me, it's harder to pinpoint a really good use.
 I have my real Speccies, and emulators do not greatly benefit from this keyboard because of the key mapping.
-It could have been nice for a bit of BASIC programming.
+It could have been nice for BASIC programming.
 It's kind of fun for games, though.
 I would like to connect it to my ZX Evolution, but it's a no-go because the Evo uses PS/2 keyboards.

 The ZX Spectrum Recreated might be expensive, I maybe paid more for this than on any single retro computer I've bought (but then I'm a cheapskate) but I suppose that's not a major issue.
 It's not much more expensive than many specialist keyboards, although I'll have to repeat a ZX Spectrum keyboard, recreated or not, doesn't really work as a good PC keyboard replacement.